tomasz-kaminski-jir/bundle_test/readme.md

 npm ERR! missing: minimist@0.0.8, required by mkdirp@0.5.1
 ```

-When `npm ls` is run after install of the module.
+That happens with node v6.10.3 and npm v3.10.10 when `npm ls` is run after install of the module.
 What appears to be happening is that:

  - The module depends on `minimist@~1.2.0`
  - The module depends on `node-pre-gyp` which depends on `mkdirp@^0.5.1`